-If you don’t want all the bells and whistles of high-tech smartphones, go for a simple handset like a Doro.
-There are plenty of devices which have been designed specifically for elderly people.
+If you don't want all the bells and whistles of high-tech smartphones, go for a simple handset like a Doro.
+There are plenty of devices that have been designed specifically for elderly people.
 The most common type is the big button phone.
-There’s nothing fancy about these phones.
+There's nothing fancy about these phones.
 They have big buttons, making them easier to use for people with arthritis or sight issues, and clear bright screens with big font sizes.
 Other simple mobiles include useful accessories such as a torch.

 On the other hand, if you're looking to make the most of modern technology, it may be worth buying a smartphone.
 These devices allow you to download a range of great apps to help you stay safe, entertained, and connected to your friends and family.
 'App' is short for application, which is a kind of computer program.
 Essentially, apps give people access to information or games without having to visit a website.
 This makes the process simpler and quicker.

 Examples of helpful mobile phone apps include:

-- Zoom – A video calling app which makes it easier to see your children, grandchildren or loved ones no matter where they are around the world.
-The app is free to download and works using your mobile phone’s data or Wi-Fi.
+- Zoom - A video calling app that makes it easier to see your children, grandchildren, or loved ones no matter where they are around the world.
+The app is free to download and works using your mobile phone's data or Wi-Fi.

-- Pill Reminder Pro – An app which will sound an alert when it’s time to take your medication.
+- Pill Reminder Pro - An app that will sound an alert when it's time to take your medication.
 It will also tell you which medication you should be taking at this time.

 - Pocket Physio - Developed by Care UK, this app gives advice on the workouts you should be doing to keep yourself fit and healthy.

-- Various Games – Challenging games to help keep your brain active, which is ideal to avoid the onset of dementia.
-Search for crosswords, sudoku, and lots of creative, new puzzles.
+- Various Games - Challenging games to help keep your brain active, which helps to delay the onset of dementia.
+Search for crosswords, sudoku, and lots of creative new puzzles.